NVIDIA/NeMo/docs/source/nlp/question_answering.rst

 For every word in the context of a given question, the model is trained to predict:

-- The likelihood this word is the start of the span.
+- the likelihood this word is the start of the span
-- The likelihood this word is the end of the span.
+- the likelihood this word is the end of the span

 The model chooses the start and end words with maximal probabilities.
 When the content does not contain the answer, we would like the start and end span to be set for the first token.